Candied Carrots

 BABY CARROTS – Not cutting required.
 Give them a quick rinse, and they are ready to go.

-BUTTER - As you probably know, I recommend unsalted butter for almost every recipe.
-It lets you be in charge of how much salt you add to your food.
+BUTTER – As you probably know, I recommend unsalted butter for almost every recipe.
+It allows you to control how much salt you add to your food.

 At 400º Fahrenheit, I’m also keeping the oven temperature low.
 If you have regular olive oil and are concerned about the smoke point.
 Reduce the oven temperature to 390º Fahrenheit and extend the roasting time accordingly.